Managing Symptoms and Side Effects

 Fatigue may be caused by chemotherapy, radiotherapy or other medicines.
 The cancer itself may also cause fatigue or low red blood cells (anaemia).
 Realising that fatigue is common for people with cancer, and asking for help, are important first steps in coping with it.
 If ongoing fatigue is a problem, talk to your doctor.
 They may be able to suggest things to help you.

-Nutritional problems can happen to people who have ovarian cancer.
+Appetite changes can happen to people who have ovarian cancer.
 These problems may be worse if you have advanced cancer.
-They can include:

 These problems can be a result of your cancer, treatment, tiredness, pain and depression.
 Always talk to your doctor if you develop any of these symptoms.